about

 View or download PDF of some of my collaborations with Philip Mantione here (1998 – 2018)

 Alysse Stepanian is an Armenian-American, Iranian-born cross-media artist, writer, independent curator and human and “animal” rights advocate.
 She has exhibited in nearly 50 countries and her writings have been translated into Spanish, Finnish, and French.
-Stepanian is a founding member of the Creative Action Coalition artist collaborative — you can read her essay for the group’s first (online) exhibition catalog.
+Stepanian is the Organizer of the Creative Action Coalition artist collaborative — you can read her essay for this group’s first (online) exhibition catalog.
+Currently she is organizing “Language, Symbolism, and Unsettling Acts of De-Erasure”, a global event for Indigenous artists.
 Her most recent work, “Ayb-Ben ԱյբԲեն” is named after the first two letters of the Armenian alphabet.
-This visually enticing, surreal video art is a commentary on her Armenian heritage, and the likely tragic events that at some point in history led her ancestors into Iran.
+This surreal video denotes her Armenian heritage and diaspora identity, and the likely tragic events that at some point in history led her ancestors into Iran.
 It is her first collaboration with generative AI, and features her voice in her first piece of music.

 Alysse’s creative projects include a series of 3D animations titled #MemoryoftheUniverse, reviewed by Kelly Blunt in Brooklyn & Boyle in 2018.
 Her creative work, research and writings are focused on the effects of nationalism and politics of fear, the importance of intersectionality in fighting injustices such as racism, sexism and speciesism, the concept of global collective consciousness in a digital age, and the struggle against the homogenization or Westernization of consumer culture.
 Stepanian thinks that art is about creative problem solving and figuring out the relationships between concepts and events, and she is interested in the use of technology in ethical and creative ways that help expand human consciousness.